Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Results for the generalized Loschmidt amplitude

 The first system, the $4\times3$ geometery, is shown in \cref{fig::GL_Spin}(b).
 We find that the double-photon excitations ($EV(\hat H) \approxeq 2\omega_p$) have almost no effect on the overall expectation value of $E_{\mathrm{H}}$ though there is some internal dynamic.
 There is a redistribution between the spin-energies $\approxeq 0 $ to larger but also to smaller values which cancel each other.
 The major states responsible for the long time trend in $E_{\mathrm{H}}$ for the $4\!\times\!3$ system (cf. \cref{fig::Energies_Heisenberg}) are the single-photon ($EV(\hat H) \approxeq \omega_p$) excitations.

 The situation is slightly different for the $6\!\times\!2$ and the $12\!\times\!1$ $v'=0.5$ systems (\cref{fig::GL_Spin}(c) and (f), respectively).
-Here also the double-photon excitations show a clear trend towards further reordering of the spins and increasing the Heisenberg spin energy.
-For these systems both the single- and the double-photon excitations give important contributions to the long time behavior of $E_{\mathrm{H}}$.
-In all three systems, where $E_{\mathrm{H}}$ increases long after the pulse, it is also clearly visible in the generalized Loschmidt amplitude $L_{\hat{H}\hat H_{\mathrm{H}}}$ [Figs.~\ref{fig::GL_Spin}(b), (c), and (f)] as an increase in the contribution of states with higher eigenvalues of $\hat{H}_{\mathrm{H}}$.
+Here also the double-photon excitations show a clear trend towards further reordering the spins and increasing the Heisenberg spin energy.
+For these systems, both the single- and the double-photon excitations give important contributions to the long-time behavior of $E_{\mathrm{H}}$.
+In all three systems, where $E_{\mathrm{H}}$ increases long after the pulse, this growth is also clearly visible in the generalized Loschmidt amplitude $L_{\hat{H}\hat H_{\mathrm{H}}}$ [Figs.~\ref{fig::GL_Spin}(b), (c), and (f)] as an increase in the contribution of states with higher eigenvalues of $\hat{H}_{\mathrm{H}}$.

-For the $12\!\times\!1$ systems with PBC and OBC with only NN-hopping ($v'=0$) the situation is very different.
+The situation is very different for the $12\!\times\!1$ systems with PBC and OBC with only NN-hopping ($v'=0$).
 Neighboring contributions regarding EV($\hat H_{\mathrm{H}}$), which differ by a single spin flip, are alternating in sign [see \cref{fig::GL_Docc}(d-e)].
-All the (slow) dynamics within the same $EV(\hat H)$ almost cancels out.
+All the dynamics within the same $EV(\hat H)$ (with long time scale) average out.
 This can also be seen in \cref{fig::Energies_Heisenberg}.
-The remaining dynamic is on a shorter time scale and thus must be due to larger energy differences, i.e. between the different numbers of photoexcitations.
+The remaining dynamics are on a shorter time scale and thus must be due to larger energy differences, i.e., between the different numbers of photoexcitations.
 The major contribution comes from the energy difference between the single- (and also double-)photon excitations and the ground state.
-This explains why the fluctuations in \cref{fig::Energies_Heisenberg} have a frequency of $\omega_p$ or $2\omega_p$.
+This explains why the fluctuations in \cref{fig::Energies_Heisenberg} have a frequency of $\omega_p$ or $2\omega_p$ (it is not visible in the figure, but can be extracted from a Fourier transform of the time dependence, which is not shown here).